timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 09-DEFENSE BUDGET MATTERS/CHAPTER 09-DEFENSE BUDGET MATTERS.md

 * (e) TERMINATION.—The requirement to submit a budget justification display under this section shall terminate on December 31, 2020.

 ### §231.
 Budgeting for construction of naval vessels: annual plan and certification
-* (a) ANNUAL NAVAL VESSEL CONSTRUCTION PLAN AND CERTIFICATION.—The Secretary of Defense shall include with the defense budget materials for a fiscal year each of the following:
+* (a) ANNUAL NAVAL VESSEL CONSTRUCTION PLAN AND CERTIFICATION.—The Secretary of the Navy shall include with the defense budget materials for a fiscal year each of the following:

-  * (1) A plan for the construction of naval vessels developed in accordance with this section for each of the following classes of ships: and
+  * (1) A plan for the construction of naval vessels developed in accordance with this section for each of the following classes of ships:

     * (A) Combatant and support vessels.